 How Does a Data Management Platform Work?

-DMPs work by synching their collected information with data vendors — organizations that distribute data for third parties — to find relevant audiences to show ads.
+DMPs work by synching their collected information with data vendors — organizations that operate in the data marketplace by collecting and distributing third-party data — to find relevant audiences to show ads.
 They do this by using first-party data and audience segments to find high-value users.

 These functions boost the performance of the programmatic advertising ecosystem.
 The right ad in front of the right set of eyes means a higher click-through rate (CTR) which, in turn, means higher advertising income for publishers.